Yoast/wordpress-seo/readme.txt

 = 18.8 =
 Release Date: May 17th, 2022

 Enhancements:

 * Introduces the First-time configuration, replacing and improving the Configuration Workout.
-* Remove XML sitemap image properties `title` and `caption` as Google has deprecated them.
+* Removes XML sitemap image properties `title` and `caption` following deprecation by Google.
-* Renamed the main admin menu item to \"Yoast SEO\" instead of \"SEO\".
+* Renames the main admin menu item to \"Yoast SEO\" instead of \"SEO\".
-* Re-styles Yoast SEO installation successful page by using the Tailwind CSS framework and updated graphics
+* Adds an "installation successful" page to welcome first-time users.

 Bugfixes: